Home / About

 [Image Description: photo of Safe Homes' Lead Peer, Otto Ruderman, a white, queer, nonbinary person.
 They are wearing a brown shirt and glasses.
 They have several piercings on their nose, lips and ears.]

-Otto is the Lead Peer at Safe Homes.
+Otto is the Program Coordinator at Safe Homes.
 A recent college grad, they studied Psychology to further their knowledge and skills in supporting the mental health of young adults.
 Otto has been regularly attending Safe Homes since 2016, and was a peer leader for three years prior to their current role.
-Otto also manages Safe Homes' Transgender Resource Center, which is a vital space for trans and non-conforming youth to gain support and access to gender-affirming supplies.
 In Otto's free time, they enjoy baking, crocheting and listening to music.

 Maxwell Farrell (He/Him) - Peer Leader